lck/odoo-devops-tools/README.md

 This section is optional.

-It controls values used when `odt-env` builds a Docker image and generates `ROOT/compose.yml` together with `--build-docker-image`.
+This section configures the Docker image built by `--build-docker-image` and the generated `ROOT/compose.yml` file.

-- `target_image` — Docker image name/tag to build and write into the generated Compose file.
+- `target_image` — Docker image name/tag to build.
+This value is also used in the generated Compose file.
 Required when `--build-docker-image` is used.
-- `base_image` — Docker image name/tag used as the `FROM` image in the generated Dockerfile.
+- `base_image` — Docker image used as the base image in the generated Dockerfile.
 Default: `odoo:${odoo:version}`.
-- `compose_project_name` — optional top-level Docker Compose project name.
-If omitted, Docker Compose uses its normal project name resolution, usually the directory name.
+- `compose_project_name` — optional top-level name written to `ROOT/compose.yml`.
 - `odoo_service` — Docker Compose service name for Odoo.
 Default: `odoo`.
 - `db_service` — Docker Compose service name for PostgreSQL.
 Default: `db`.

-In most cases, set `target_image` and optionally customize `compose_project_name`; keep the service names at their defaults.
-Docker Compose uses the project name to namespace resources such as containers, networks, and named volumes, while short service names keep commands and internal hostnames simple.

 Example: